jupyterhub/team-compass/docs/contribute/guide.md

 - Read our [Contributing Guide](https://jupyterhub.readthedocs.io/en/stable/contributing/index.html)

-- **Challenge:** Identify one area where you think you could contribute to improve JupyterHub (code, documentation, testing, design, etc.) and add it to your introduction on Zulip.
+- **Challenge:** Identify one area where you think you could contribute to improving JupyterHub (code, documentation, testing, design, etc.) and add it to your introduction on Zulip.

 ## Step 7: Make Your First Contribution